giampaolo/confix/docs/index.rst

 Confix is a language-agnostic configuration parser for Python.
-It lets you define the default configuration of an app as a standard Python class, then overwrite only the keys you need from a static config file (be it YAML, JSON, INI or TOML) and/or via environment variables.
+It lets you define the default configuration of an app as a standard Python class, then overwrite its attributes from a static configuration file (be it YAML, JSON, INI or TOML) and / or via environment variables.
-This is useful in order to avoid storing sensitive data (e.g. passwords) in the source code.
+This is useful to avoid storing sensitive data (e.g. passwords) in the source code and validate configuration on startup (via validators, mandatory attributes and type checking).

 API reference
 =============

 **Exceptions**

+.. class:: Error(msg)

+    Base exception class from which derive all others.

 .. class:: ValidationError(msg)